stat545ubc-2023/mda-Jacky-Yiu/README.md

 -   `mini-project-1.md`: a rendered markdown file knit from `mini-project-1.Rmd`

--   [`README.md`](https://github.com/stat545ubc-2023/mda-hotz1/blob/main/README.md): the file that you are reading, provide a overview of the repository
+-   `README.md`: the file that you are reading, provide a overview of the repository

 ## How do you run the code?

 Downloaded the Rmd file and opened in Rstudio, and run the code.

-Please remember to install the package \"datateachr\" and \"tidyverse\" before running any of the code chunks.
+Please remember to install the package "`datateachr`" and "`tidyverse`" before running the code.